In which career can you have the biggest positive impact on the world?

 How to enter

 If you want to get a job that puts you in a better position to enter these roles in the future, then do something that lets you develop a concrete skill that’s relevant to one of the role types listed above.
 Well-run tech startups with 10-100 people are often a good place to learn these skills in a similar context.
+Alternatively, some effective altruism organisations frequently hire people from our other priority paths.
+Excelling in any of those paths is a great way to better position yourself for a job at an effective altruism organisation and could be equally or more impactful on its own.

 Could this be a good fit for you?

-Whether you might be a good fit in part depends on the type of role you’re going for, however, there are some common characteristics the organisations typically look for:
+Whether you might be a good fit in part depends on the type of role you’re going for.
+However, there are some common characteristics the organisations typically look for:

 - A track record that demonstrates intelligence and an ability to work hard.